cindyyeh/barseq/README.md

 **Generating new index barcodes (or barcodes in general) while avoiding overlap with existing indices in Dunham lab**

 Use script `generate_new_index/make_index.py`.
 See script header for details.
 An existing .txt file contains barcodes (last updated 3/8/22 from custom_indices file in Dunham Shared Drive); please update it if more barcodes have been added since.
+Scripts `editdist.py` contains the function for calculating edit ditance.